abedcodes/phpmyadmin-for-laravel-sail/README.md

 you can restore your original files in case something goes wrong. backups are created automatically before changing files. in order to use backups run `php install.php --restore`.<br>

+### Configurations
+##### Changing port:
+You can access phpMyAdmin on a port other than `8080` if not already in use. to do that run the script like `php install.php --port=8008`. now after bringing up the network using `sail up -d`, phpmyadmin is available at `localhost:8008`

+##### Changing version:
+The Default phpMyAdmin image version is `5.2.1`.
+If you want to use a specific version, run the script with `version` flag like `php install.php --version=5.0`

+of course, you can use both flags together like `php install.php --version=5.0 --port=8008`